Best Approaches and Tools for Risk Identification

 Checklist Analysis

 A checklist can be used to determine whether something should be done or if it has already been completed.
-If an item has already been marked as complete, then do not repeat that step.
+Do not repeat that step if an item has already been marked as complete.
 It will save time and decrease the chance that something will be missed.

 Assumption Analysis